 • If the first-mover is successful in the introduction of their product, TruEarth may have to delay the introduction of their pizza or engage in a costly procedure to make their product better or at least appear better than the first-mover’s product

-• If the first-mover’s product satisfies consumers, they may not want to switch to another product line as they become loyal to the first-mover’s brand.
+• If the first-mover’s product satisfies consumers, they may not want to switch to another product line as they become loyal to its brand.
 Consumers are risk-averse and may not want to risk switching to a different whole grain pizza product

-• Consumers credit companies that are the first in the business to do something and they reward this risk with their favourable attitude.
+• Consumers credit companies that are the first to do something, and they reward this risk with their favourable attitude.
 So, being a late entrant may paint an image of TruEarth as being a copy-cat or not possessing any creativity or initiative

 • By using fast-food restaurants as a means of getting their product to the consumer, TruEarth can reach a significantly larger market and increase brand recognition

 • The advertising expenditure can be split between TruEarth and fast-food restaurants, which eases the economic burden on the company